bstoyanov-bg/eLibraryWebProject/README.md

   }
 }`

-Fire the app in Development mode.
-This initiates all migrations to the database, seamlessly and populates your database with information about books, authors, categories, users and more.
-Also there are going to be seeded Administrator and User with the provided credentials.
+Fire the app from eLibrary_Dev profile in Development mode.
+This initiates all migrations to the database seamlessly and populates your database with information about books, authors, categories, users and more.
+Also there is going to be seeded an Administrator (Librarian) and regular User with the provided credentials.

 ***Administrator***
 - Username: Admin-Username